Characters: Modern Warfare

 - Older Than He Looks: Appears in MW3 to be in his early 30's, but is seen in the Chernobyl flashback 20 years ago as an adult driving Zakhaev's Jeep, making him in his early 40's at the youngest.

 - Psycho for Hire: Shepherd explicitly states that he works for money.
-Subverted, though.
-Makarov has an agenda, though said agenda involves plunging the world into a massive world war in which Russia conquers Europe.
+Subverted, though: Makarov actually has an agenda of plunging the world into a massive world war in which Russia conquers Europe.

 - Unwitting Pawn